Graz International Bilingual School

-The Graz International Bilingual School (GIBS) is an Austrian bilingual (English/German) university preparatory semi-independent charter school Gymnasium in Graz, Austria.
+The Graz International Bilingual School (GIBS) is an Austria bilingual (English/German) university preparatory semi-independent charter school Gymnasium in Graz, Austria.
 The school mainly focuses on languages, offering German, English, Russian, Latin, French and Spanish.
 Students graduate with the Austrian Matura, the IB Diploma or with both, assuming that they meet the criteria necessary.

 In grade 5, or the students' first year, students are required to take both German and English.
 In grade 8, the students must choose between French and Spanish.
 They must choose between Spanish, French, Latin or Russian in grade 10.
-The same language cannot be chosen twice (eg. Spanish in both grade 8 and 10).
+The same language cannot be chosen twice (e.g. Spanish in both grade 8 and 10).
 Most students graduate from GIBS with a total of 4 languages.